mirabelle2025/mirabellea_2025/navigation/about.md

 title: About
 permalink: /about/
 ---
 I am 16 years old.
-I play competitive soccer, flag football, and volleyball.
+I play competitive soccer ⚽, flag football, and volleyball.
 I love to go to the beach with family and friends.
 I also love snowboarding, especially with my dad.

 <style>
     /* Style looks pretty compact, trace grid-container and grid-item in the code */